Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 Questions and answers

 I’m planning to build a home in an area that appears to be constrained.
-What should I do?We encourage you to email us [email protected].
-We can help you understand the constraint, any associated timeframes, and whether your project could be impacted.
+What should I do?We encourage you to click here and use our online tool before starting work on your project.
+It will let you know if your project could be impacted.

 I’ve already got building consent in an area that is showing a constraint.
 What does this mean for me?Developments that already have building consent are not impacted by these growth constraints.
 If the building consent was granted on the basis that a public water or wastewater connection would be available, the property will still be able to connect to our services, provided all other consent conditions are met.